Autism in Women Signs, Causes, and Diagnosis

 The signs of autism in women are not much different from those in men.
 However, researchers believe that females are more likely to hide their symptoms.
 It is mainly common among women with “high-functioning autism”.

-It has been found that the difference between high functioning autism in women and men has been very small or flawed.
-And experts have not got any definite information about this.
-The behavior analysis found that autistic females may present lower cognitive abilities and adaptive functioning, but levels are commonly similar to those of autistic males.
+It has been found that the difference between high-functioning autism in women and men has been very small or flawed.
+Experts have not yet provided any definite information about this.
+The behaviour analysis found that autistic females may present lower cognitive abilities and adaptive functioning, but levels are commonly similar to those of autistic males.

-It is controversial that autistic females have increased externalizing behaviors.
-Some studies say that autistic males have greater externalizing behaviors in comparison to females.
-Still, there is clarity or confirmation.
+It is controversial that autistic females have increased externalizing behaviours.
+Some studies say that autistic males exhibit more excellent externalizing behaviours than females.
+Still, there is no clarity or confirmation.

 Autism symptoms in women